What does a virtual waiting room do?

 That’s the simple version.
 Here’s a bit more detail into what goes on behind the scenes.

 1. We keep your websites safe from overloading, crashing, preventing a loss of income

 The SafeGuard Rate Limit is the number of visitors your website can manage without putting stressful loads onto your servers and their systems.
 The SafeGuard Rate Limit is your web-traffic safety net.

 Your Queue-Fair Portal allows you to measure your traffic volume in real-time, allowing you complete control of your Queue Rate (the number of visitors fed back to your website each minute).

 In SafeGuard Mode, your queue is always active, but your visitors won’t know that until numbers exceed your SafeGuard Rate Limit.

-The way we measure user rates is the magic of our system and has been since 2004.
+The way we measure user rates is the magic of our standalone queue system and has been since 2004.
 Traditional methods of measuring the number of active users are flawed, often producing inaccurate figures or leaving users stuck behind visitors who may never complete the transaction.